 Our cash, cash equivalents and accounts receivable are potentially subject to concentration of credit risk.
 Cash and cash equivalents may be redeemable upon demand and are maintained with several financial institutions that management believes are of high credit quality and therefore bear minimal credit risk.
-The Company seeks to mitigate its credit risks by spreading such risks across multiple counterparties and monitoring the risk profile of these counterparties.
+We seek to mitigate our credit risks by spreading such risks across multiple counterparties and monitoring the risk profile of these counterparties.
 Our accounts receivable are derived from revenue earned from customers located in the U.S. and internationally.
-Credit risk with respect to accounts receivable is generally diversified due to the large number of entities comprising our customer base and their dispersion across many different industries and geographies.
-We perform ongoing credit evaluations of our customers' financial conditions, and require collateral, such as letters of credit and bank guarantees, in certain circumstances.
+Credit risk with respect to accounts receivable is largely diversified, due to the large number of entities comprising our customer base and their dispersion across many different industries and geographies.
+We also mitigate collection risks from our customers by performing regular credit evaluations of our customers' financial conditions, and require collateral, such as letters of credit and bank guarantees, in certain circumstances.

 We sell our products through our direct sales force, manufacturers representatives and distributors.
+One customer accounted for 32% of our net accounts receivable balance at October 28, 2012.
 Two customers accounted for 15% and 10%, respectively, of our net accounts receivable balance at October 30, 2011.
-No customer accounted for 10% or more of our net accounts receivable balance at October 31, 2010.

-For the financial years ended October 30, 2011 and October 31, 2010, no customer represented 10% or more of net revenue.
+For the financial year ended October 28, 2012, one customer represented 17% of our net revenue.
+For the financial year ended October 30, 2011, no customer represented 10% or more of our net revenue.